Public Improvement Commission

 First established in 1954, we are an independent body located in Public Works.
 Members of the Public Improvement Commission include:

-- the commissioner of Public Works, who acts as its chairperson
+- the Commissioner of Public Works, who is the Chairperson of the Commission

 - the Executive Secretary, and

 If you want to use public space for your business venture, you need our approval.
 Our work includes many responsibilities:

 - We order the creation, repair, adjusting, or renaming of highways.

 - We call for the construction of sewers and storm drains.

 - We use eminent domain to take land for the City, except housing and off-street parking.

 - We levy taxes for betterment projects involving the street, sidewalks, and sewers.

 There are no upcoming events available at this time.